Last updated: 2026-04-20

 Should You Buy the 2018 Chevrolet Corvette?

-Its complaint rate (27.1 per 10k sold) is above the Coupe segment average of 16.9.
+Its complaint rate of 27.1 per 10,000 vehicles sold runs above the Coupe segment average of 16.9.
 The most common reports involve wheels and wheels (43).

-A pre-purchase inspection is recommended for used examples, with particular attention to wheels and wheels (43).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to wheels and wheels (43).
+An extended warranty is worth pricing out.

 Compared to the 2019 Chevrolet Corvette, which scored 7 points lower.